 - A. USING Hy-Tek Meet Manager is required. - B. Only TAPPS School Codes shall be used.
-No other codes will be accepted. - C. Top six places must be certified to the TAPPS office.

-V. ROSTERS/PACKET

-- A. Packets containing competitors' numbers and coaches wristbands may be picked up prior to the start of the meet. - B. TAPPS Events Passes will also be accepted (Signed and with Proper Identification), all others must pay at the gate.
+No other codes will be accepted. - C. Top six places must be certified to the TAPPS office. - V. ROSTERS/PACKET - A. Packets containing competitors' numbers and coaches wristbands may be picked up prior to the start of the meet. - B. TAPPS Events Passes will also be accepted (Signed and with Proper Identification), all others must pay at the gate.
 Competitors' numbers will admit athletes. - C. Each team must provide a minimum of one responsible adult to work one field event.
 Names of these individuals must be included on the roster mentioned above. - VI.
-Entries must be submitted through the TAPPS database. - VII.
-TAPPS EXCEPTION TO NFHS Track and Field Rules.
-THIS RULE APPLIES TO DISTRICT, REGIONAL AND STATE MEETS. - A. No contestant shall be allowed to compete in more than - 1.
-3 running events, including the relays - 2. and in not more than 5 events in all; - 3. a contestant may compete in 5 field events. - B. A competitor who participates in more than the number of events allowed by this rule shall forfeit all individual places and points earned in those events exceeding the limit.
+Entries must be submitted through the TAPPS database.

+VII.
+TAPPS EXCEPTION TO NFHS Track and Field Rules. - THIS RULE APPLIES TO DISTRICT, REGIONAL AND STATE MEETS.

+- A. No contestant shall be allowed to compete in more than - 1.
+3 running events, including the relays - 2. and in not more than 5 events in all; - 3. a contestant may compete in 5 field events. - B. NOTE: Entry Maximums - 1.
+Maximum of 3 entries per school per event; only 1 relay per school. - 2.
+Maximum of 5 entries per athlete (no more than 3 running events).
+Listing an athlete as a relay alternate counts toward the maximum number of events for that athlete). - C. A competitor who participates in more than the number of events allowed by this rule shall forfeit all individual places and points earned in those events exceeding the limit.
 If the event(s) exceeding the limitation is a relay, those points and places shall also be forfeited.